eclipse/steady/README.md

 ## Build and Test

-vulnerability-assessment-tool is built with Maven.
+Eclipse Steady is built with Maven.
 To enable the support for Gradle the profile `gradle` needs to be activated (`-P gradle`)

 ```sh
 mvn clean install